mountebank-testing/mountebank/CONTRIBUTING.md

 3. Generate a new access token.
   - Click "Generate New Token"
   - Enter a unique name (I suggest the package name for clarity)
+  - Check "Bypass two-factor authentication (2FA)" (see below for more info)
   - Under "Packages and Scopes" choose the "Read and write" permission
   - Select "Only select packages and scopes" and select the package that will be published with the token to scope it to that specific package
   - Set the expiration date to 90 days